apache/jena-site/source/documentation/tdb/__index.md

 ---

 TDB is a component of [Jena](https://jena.apache.org/) for RDF storage and query.
-It support the full range of Jena APIs.
+It supports the full range of Jena APIs.
 TDB can be used as a high performance RDF store on a single machine.
 This documentation describes the latest version, unless otherwise noted.